-Degree-related work experience can help you to practice and develop professional skills under supervision in the workplace.
+Degree-related internships, work experience and mentoring can help you to practice and develop professional skills under supervision in the workplace.

 An internship is an opportunity to practice and develop professional skills under supervision in the workplace.
 Internships are for fixed periods of time and may be referred to as vacation programs.

 Some courses offer internship subjects where students are required to participate in industry-based placements.
 This is sometimes referred to as 'Working Integrated Learning' (WIL).
 Please note that these are unpaid internships.

 The following are some examples of internship subjects available at the University.
 These are in addition to placements undertaken as an integral part of a professional course such as Social Work or Teaching.
 Check the University's Handbook to identify all up-to-date opportunities.

 - Graduate School of Humanities and Social Sciences

 - Community Volunteering for Change

 - Urban Horticulture Internship (Masters)